evrythng/evrythng-openapi-tools/README.md

 Tool to join (build), split, and validate OpenAPI 3.0 YAML API specification files using a standardised directory and file naming convention.

+Also includes several commands to generate familiar ReadMe.io-compatible documentation snippets to help preserve structure and style.

 ## Installation